 Here is an excellent example course that shows you Python, Map Serving, and AWS all in the same project: Learn Python and ArcServer.

 Find online courses that offer microcredentials

 These higher level skills are not usually taught in a geography department and sometimes not even in a computer science department.
 The good news is that you can learn a lot of these skills through online courses at places like these:

 - Bootcamp GIS certificate with SME instructors promoting a career in GIS

 - Coursera data science technical certificates

 - Trilogy Education coding bootcamp

-These excellent sources for bootcamps and certificates will make your portfolio shine.
-Find your way to these technologies and you find your way to a job with a higher GIS salary.
-Please list any others you may have found helpful to your career.
+These excellent sources for bootcamps and GIS certificates will make your portfolio shine.
+Find your way to these technologies and you find your way to a job with a higher GIS salary and a career with meaning.